cyralinc/terraform-aws-sidecar-ec2/README.md

 Use this Terraform module to deploy a sidecar on AWS EC2 instances.

-Refer to the [quickstart guide](https://github.com/cyral-quickstart/quickstart-sidecar-terraform-aws-ec2#readme) for more information on how to use this module.
+Refer to the [quickstart guide](https://github.com/cyral-quickstart/quickstart-sidecar-terraform-aws-ec2#readme) for more information on how to use this module or upgrade your sidecar.

 ## Architecture